 Features of Shooting Deep Space Objects

-Deep sky objects are usually taken in the direct focus of the telescope, while it is used as the lens of a DSLR.
+Deep-sky objects are usually taken in the direct focus of the telescope, while it is used as the lens of a DSLR.
 For this, a corresponding threaded T-ring is attached to the camera.
 Which, in turn, is screwed onto the thread on the focuser of the telescope.

-For deep sky astrophotography, it is highly desirable to drive away from city lights - in conditions of strong illumination at exposures longer than 30 seconds, the brightness of the sky background increases too much, and it is impossible to get any high-quality images.
+For deep-sky astrophotography, it is highly desirable to drive away from city lights.
+In conditions of strong illumination at exposures longer than 30 seconds, the brightness of the sky background increases too much, and it is impossible to get any high-quality images.

 Features of Lunar-Planetary Shooting

-Lunar-planetary photography has its own characteristics, and it often happens that an experienced deep sky photographer cannot even get a photo of the Moon through a telescope.
+Lunar-planetary photography has its characteristics, and it often happens that an experienced deep sky photographer cannot even get a photo of the moon through a telescope.
 The fact is that the moon and planets are very bright objects, and when shooting them, you do not need a long exposure.
-Usually they are filmed with webcams or special astronomical cameras, then the video is split into separate frames and folded using special software.
+Usually, they are filmed with webcams or unique astronomical cameras; then, the video is split into separate frames and folded using special software.

-In lunar-planetary imaging, the requirements for the accuracy of telescope guidance are not so high, small errors are compensated for during processing.
+In lunar-planetary imaging, the requirements for the accuracy of telescope guidance are not so high; minor errors are compensated for during processing.
 In principle, the first photos from a telescope can be obtained even with manual guidance, but it is still better to use a motorized mount.

-Which Telescopes Are Suitable for Taking Pictures of The Moon?
+Question: Which Telescopes Are Suitable for Taking Pictures of The Moon?